<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=387765172062996&amp;ev=PageView&amp;noscript=1">

 These are the two common problems women experience in their vulva and vagina after giving birth:

 Childbirth stretches the vaginal wall, resulting in a loss of strength and control.
 The diameter of both the internal and external portions of the vagina becomes enlarged, especially if you’ve given birth several times.
-In this case, the vagina won’t return to its usual tightness and size it had during the pre-pregnancy state.
+The vagina won’t return to its usual tightness and size during pre-pregnancy.

 Women can feel the physical changes, especially when they’re having intercourse.
 Reduced sexual gratification is a common sign of this problem.
 Because of the reduced friction and feebler muscle hold, there’s a tendency to experience weaker orgasms.